 Scholarships and fellowships expense is reported net of scholarship allowances.
 Scholarship allowance is the amount applied by the University against tuition billing and auxiliary housing on behalf of students receiving scholarship awards.
-The net expenses of \$33.8 million, \$64.0 million, and \$35.4 million for fiscal years 2022, 2021, and 2020, respectively, represent payments made directly to students after awards have been applied against tuition and fees and auxiliary housing charged to student accounts.
-Gross scholarship expenses, which includes scholarship allowances, totaled \$327.7 million, \$346.6 million, and \$318.9 million for the years ended September 30, 2022, 2021, and 2020, respectively.
-As mentioned previously, the University received COVID-19 emergency grant funding in all fiscal years presented to assist students negatively impacted by the COVID-19 pandemic.
-Scholarships and fellowships expense includes COVID-19 emergency student aid grants of \$1.4 million, \$37.5 million and \$10.4 million for fiscal years 2022, 2021 and 2020, respectively.
+The net expenses of \$37.1 million, \$33.8 million, and \$64.0 million for fiscal years 2023, 2022, and 2021, respectively, represent payments made directly to students after awards have been applied against tuition and fees and auxiliary housing charged to student accounts.
+Gross scholarship expenses, which includes scholarship allowances, totaled \$349.3 million, \$327.7 million, and \$346.6 million for the years ended September 30, 2023, 2022, and 2021, respectively.
+As mentioned previously, the University received COVID-19 emergency grant funding in fiscal years 2022 and 2021 to assist students negatively impacted by the COVID-19 pandemic.
+Scholarships and fellowships expense includes COVID-19 emergency student aid grants of \$1.4 million and \$37.5 million for fiscal years 2022 and 2021, respectively.